IgiCodes/igicore-queue-standalone/README.md

 Follow the instructions on the release on how to install.

 # Config
-Use the `igi_config_path` to define the path to the queue settings YAML file.
+Use the `igi_queue_config` to define the path to the queue settings YAML file.
 This can be a full path or the path relative to where you launch the server from (e.g. where your startserver.sh is).

 ```lua
 sv_maxclients = 32      # Default FiveM convar for max connected players